 Remove Flatpak Installation

 ~/.var/app/org.blender.Blender/.
-If you have projects or custom settings you want to keep, back them up before proceeding.
+Back up projects or custom settings before proceeding.

 Remove Snap Installation